London to Lambrook Walk

 What time does the walk start?

-You’ll walk on a variety of surfaces including pavements, river paths, walking trails, country lanes, park paths, and woodland.
-Sturdy walking boots with ankle support are a must for the varied terrain and it will be a huge benefit if these are worn in before the big day!
+You’ll walk on a variety of surfaces, including pavements, river paths, walking trails, country lanes, park paths, and woodland.
+A good pair of comfortable walking shoes/boots with good ankle support is a must for the varied terrain, and it will be a huge benefit if you wear them before the big day!

 Duration